 Candidates applying for the role of consultant – privacy compliance analyst should have the following knowledge, skills, and/or abilities:

-- Experience with New York State and federal health policy.
+• New York State and federal health policy experience.

-- Security and privacy certifications from an accredited organization, such as the International Information System Security Certification Consortium (ISC2) or the International Association of Privacy Professionals (IAPP).
+• Security and privacy certifications from an accredited organization, such as the Information System Security Certification Consortium (ISC2) or the International Association of Privacy Professionals (IAPP).

-- Expertise in public health, health information, or security and privacy policies and standards, such as the National Institute of Standards and Technology (NIST) 800-53 and Centers for Medicare & Medicaid Services Acceptable Risk Safeguards (CMS ARS).
+• Expertise in public health, health information, or security and privacy policies and standards, such as National Institute of Standards and Technology (NIST) 800-53 and the Center for Medicare & Medicaid Services (CMS) Acceptable Risk Safeguards (ARS).

-Education and Experience Required: Consultant – Privacy Compliance Analyst
+Education and Experience: Consultant – Privacy Compliance Analyst

 For the consultant – privacy compliance analyst role, candidates should have the following education/experience: